Welcome to today's edition of the Rush 24-7 podcast.

 But the media is trying to make the controversy here the Arizona law.

-It's not seventy percent of the American people support it.
+70% of the American people support it.

-Here's the governor Jan Brewer yesterday in Gilbert, Arizona.
+Here's the Governor Jan Brewer yesterday in Gilbert, Arizona.

-Uh this is their 90th birthday celebration, by the way, a portion of what she said.
+This is their 90th birthday celebration, by the way, a portion of what she said.

 There's a movement throughout the United States of people wanting some action from the federal government.